d-steve/homebridge-dynamic-timer/README.md

   - tick: The interval (in ms).
   - step: How much to decrement value by each interval.
 Set to 0 to disable.
+  - relative: for LightBulb only.
+When 1, display brightness as a percent of originally set value remaining instead of number of intervals remaining.
+Default 0

 Below is the remainder of the forked README.md file with modfications to installation steps and to add config parameters for "tick" and "step".